I get that some horses cost more to buy than others. In fact, I wrote about it – CLICK HERE to read “On the Value of Horses.”

 WHAT PERFORMANCE HORSES NEED IN THE SAME AMOUNTS AS MOST OTHER HORSES

 1. Just about anything you can think of.
 Horses are horses, even if people are willing to pay more for one horse than another.
 What they do usually doesn’t change what they need.
 For example, requirements for vitamins and minerals don’t go up in performance horses (or with any form of exercise).
-I suppose that heavily working horses may need to drink more than your average back yard pleasure horse – particularly if they sweat a lot – but since exactly no one withholds water from their horses, this isn’t a problem.
-Healthy performance horses need good foot care, vaccination against some important diseases, the occasional dewormer, and their teeth looked at from time-to-time – and really, that’s about it.
+I suppose that heavily working horses may need to drink more than your average back yard pleasure horse – particularly if they sweat a lot – but since exactly no one should ever withhold water from their horses, this is rarely a problem.
+Healthy performance horses need good foot care, occasional vaccination against some important diseases, the occasional dewormer (check the feces first), and their teeth should get looked at from time-to-time – and really, that’s about it.

 In a way, you can think of performance horses like performance automotive vehicles.
 Lamborghinis, Ferraris, and the like, all run on gas, have engine coolants, and lubricating oil.
 Sure, performance cars have bigger engines, but all cars run on the same stuff.

 But owners of high performance vehicles – like owners of performance horses – don’t just stop at what the car needs.
 Fancy car owners like to make sure that the cars are waxed, and that they have GPS systems, and leather interiors, and tinted windows and maybe some fuzzy dice hanging from the rear view mirror.
 Maybe some engine cleaner additive, or special oil additive, too.
 However, all of that stuff means as much to the car as most of the “necessary” stuff that people spend money on does to performance horses.
 And none of it means anything if the cars don’t get what they really need.